ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 {% endhighlight %}

 ### Define the model, loss function, and optimizer
 To define probabilistic layers in a neural network, we use the `DenseVariational()` function, specifying the input and output shape, along with the prior and posterior distributions that we have previously defined.
-We use a sigmoid activation function to enable the network model non-linear data, along with an `IndependentNormal()` output layer, with an event shape equal to 1 (since our $$y$$ is just a scalar).
+We use a sigmoid activation function to enable the network model non-linear data, along with an `IndependentNormal()` output layer, to capture aleatoric uncertainty, with an event shape equal to 1 (since our $$y$$ is just a scalar).
 Regarding the `kl_weight` parameter, you may refer to the original paper "Weight Uncertainty in Neural Networks" for further information.
 For now, just take for granted that it is a scaling factor.

 {% highlight python %}
 {% raw %}